 The 1970s became something of a Golden Age for EMS in the United States.
 The U.S. Department of Transportation developed curricula for emergency medical technicians, paramedics, and first responders.
 EMS communications systems were formalized.
 In 1972, the Federal Communications Commission recommended that 9-1-1 be implemented as the emergency telephone number nationwide.
 The concept of designated trauma centers within EMS systems was introduced, the idea being that EMS personnel would transport seriously injured patients preferentially to these facilities.

 The Omnibus Budget Reconciliation Act of 1981 eliminated direct federal funding for EMS.
 Instead, federal funds were given to states in the form of block grants.
 The result was a decrease in overall funding of EMS as well as decreased coordination of EMS systems.
-EMS systems took on a decidedly local flavor, with great variation between ...
+EMS systems took on a decidedly local flavor, with great variation between systems ...